The-Codebomb/Line/README.md

 Code contributions are welcome, when they are made with care and passion.
 Git commit messages should be well written.
 Forks are allowed of course.

-Check LICENSE file in this directory for more information about licensing.
-This Game is allowed distribute in minified form when this and above comment are included in readable form.
-Also GPL license of version 2 or later is recommended to be provided as a separate file.
-Remember that non-minified source code has to be always provided as GPL requires.
+Licensed under GPL v2 or later.
+Check LICENSE file for more information about licensing.

 You may want to check out http://codebomb.dy.fi/